The ECM Self Test

 - the fax machine's speed is set to 33,600bps instead of 14,400bps

 - "V.34" is enabled

 - "V.8" is enabled

 These are all different names for a completely new fax standard that makes the fax machine work more like, and sound more like, a dialup modem.
 This is another tell that your fax machine is set at the wrong speed, if you can hear it.

 The methods to configure these settings vary from machine to machine, and there are too many variations for us to list here.
-Some enterprise-oriented fax machines even require a licensed service technician to modify these settings.
-That being said, here are a few general pointers to help you (or your technician) ensure the correct settings on your fax machine.
+Some enterprise fax machines require a licensed service technician to modify these settings, as they're only found in a hidden admin menu.
+Here are a few general pointers to help you or your technician ensure the correct settings on your fax machine.

 MENU -> 2.
 Fax -> 0.
 Miscellaneous -> 1.
 Compatibility -> 'Normal'